Anil-kumar5/count-demo/README.md

-to track the untracked files use add .(period) to track all the files or use add filename to track  parrticular file then after use git status then commit the changes
+to track the untracked files use add .(period) to track all the files or use add filename to track  parrticular file then after use git status then commit the changes pwd is used to check where is our project working directory

+git remote add origin http link for new ones

+git push -u origin master(or) main depends